FusionSid/Rick-Lang-Scripts/README.md

 ### VSCode extension

-This is not needed but this extension contains some snippets for the language: [Link to download](https://marketplace.visualstudio.com/items?itemName=FusionSid.rickroll-lang)
+This is not needed but this extension contains some snippets for the language it also provides syntax highlighting for otherwise plain-text files: [Link to download](https://marketplace.visualstudio.com/items?itemName=FusionSid.rickroll-lang)

 ---